asujaykk/Road-segmentation-UNET-model/README.md

   <img src="https://user-images.githubusercontent.com/78997596/161812224-33cb17a6-40f0-472b-8e37-1cf469f104e9.png" width="300" height="200">

   ## Data set format
-  The annotated data in CVAT tool can be downloaded in different format based on your need.
-In my case i choose 'Kitti' format since it contains the direct mask image, which is needed for unet model trainig.
+  The interpreted data in the CVAT tool can be downloaded in different formats as per your requirement.
+In this project I chose the 'Kitti' format because it contains the direct mask image required for unet model training.

   ## Data augmentation
-  Data augmentation is a common practice in machine learning if the data set is very small or the variety of data is less in the data set.
-Basically data augmentation is nothing but introducing some changes in input data without loosing the major features of it.
+  Data augmentation is a common practice in machine learning if the data set is too small or the diversity of data in the data set is low.
+Basically data augmentation is nothing but introducing some changes in the input data without losing key features.
 With this technique you can create a large set of data from the limited original input data.
-  In this project we only have 100 raw images for training, and which is very less for a training task.
+  In this project we only have 100 raw images, and which is very less for a training task.
-  So we are going to expand 100 image data set to 7000 image data set with data augmentation.
+  So we are going to expand 100 image to 7000 image with data augmentation.
-  In this project the DA module use the following  operations,
+  In this project the DA(Data Augmentation.) module use the following  operations,

-   1. Random brightness : The brightness level of the input image will be changed randomly within limit.
+   1. Random brightness : The brightness level of the input image will be changed randomly within a limit.
-   2. Random saturation : The saturation level of the input image will be changed randomly within limit.
+   2. Random saturation : The saturation level of the input image will be changed randomly within a limit.
-   3. Random hue : The hue level of the input image will be changed randomly within limit.
+   3. Random hue : The hue level of the input image will be changed randomly within a limit.
-   4. Random contrast : The contrast level of the input image will be changed randomly within limit.
+   4. Random contrast : The contrast level of the input image will be changed randomly within a limit.
    5. Horizontal flip : The input image will be flipped along y axis.

 Note: The mask will not be modified in 1-4 operation, instead the original mask will be replicated.
 But in case of 5th operation both input image and mask need to be flipped to retain the strutural relationship between image and mask.